Shirley-Anne Somerville: Gender recognition

 In early 2020, Somerville announced the government would propose to amend the Gender Recognition Act 2004 of the Parliament of the United Kingdom.
 The bill would make it easier for people to change their name legally, drop the requirement for medical evidence and lower the age limit for applications from 18 to 16.
-The bill has been opposed by the Scottish feminist group For Women Scotland.
+The bill has been opposed by For Women Scotland.
 On an interview with STV, Somerville recognised that women's rights are exceptionally important and have been long-fought for.
 She emphasised her commitment not to jeopardise women's rights.
 Somerville hoped for the bill to be passed by the end of the 5th Scottish Parliament, however, delays due to the COVID-19 pandemic have affected this ambition.

-Cabinet Secretary for Education (2021–present)
+Cabinet Secretary for Education (2021–2023)

 In the 2021 Scottish Parliament election, Somerville secured a second term as the MSP for the Dunfermline constituency.
 The SNP fell two seats short of an overall majority in the election, however, remained the largest party, with more than double the seats of the Scottish Conservatives.
 Sturgeon announced her intention to form a third administration and appointed Somerville as the Cabinet Secretary for Education and Skills, succeeding John Swinney, who was mounted with pressure by opposition to resign.
 The general secretary of the Educational Institute of Scotland (EIS) Larry Flanagan welcomed her appointment, but added, "The first issue the Cabinet Secretary will need to address is an end to the scandal of temporary contracts throughout the education system.".

 SQA and Education Scotland reform

 In June 2021, Somerville revealed plans to reform the Scottish Qualifications Authority (SQA) and Education Scotland was under way.
 The following year exams were scrapped and the SQA was criticised for down-grading teachers predictions which were based on pupil assessments.
-After public outcry and protests from pupils, the Scottish Government u-turned it's decision and allowed teachers predictions to be considered for pupil grading.
+After public outcry and protests from pupils, the Scottish Government u-turned its decision and allowed teachers predictions to be considered for pupil grading.
 In the 2021 exam diet, exams were cancelled too, but students claimed the "assessments" were the equivalent to exams.

 The OECD published a report on the Curriculum for Excellence (CfE) and recommended the government considered creating a "specialist stand-alone agency responsible for curriculum".
-Somerville responded: “The OECD report is crystal clear - Curriculum for Excellence is the right approach for Scotland.
+Somerville responded: "The OECD report is crystal clear - Curriculum for Excellence is the right approach for Scotland.
 In fact, despite all the criticism here at home, the OECD tells us it is viewed internationally as an inspiring example of curriculum practice.
 However, 10 years on from CfE being introduced, it is right and proper that we review how it is being implemented.".

 In March 2022, Somerville confirmed the SQA would be replaced by Qualifications Scotland and Education Scotland would be replaced by a new executive agency by the summer of 2024.